-The space of all possible interpolating splines is unboundedly large, and there is no consensus in the existing spline literature of which is "best."
+The space of all possible interpolating splines is infinite, and there is no consensus in the spline literature of which is "best."
 However, a number of properties have emerged as good criteria for evaluating interpolating splines.
 Foremost among these is fairness, which is a technical term for smoothness.
 There is no agreed-upon formal definition for fairness, but it is associated with smoothly varying curvature.

-Although fairness is important, other properties may influence the choice of one spline over another.
-For example, some splines (including those modeling the mechanical spline) do not converge reliably for arbitrary sequences of points as input.
+Although fairness is important, other properties matter too.
+For example, some splines (including those modeling the mechanical spline) do not exist for arbitrary sequences of points.
 This chapter explores fairness deeply, and lists other desirable properties of splines.
 In subsequent chapters, the evaluation of splines will be based on the properties described below.